-- (i) The Foundation received donations of \$3,005,000 (2016: \$1,506,220) from certain directors of the Foundation and their related companies. - (ii) The Foundation paid a funder supported program activity service fee of \$50,000 (2016: Nil) to a company related to a director of the Foundation. - (iii) A director of the Foundation paid office rental fees of \$139,500 (2016: \$77,500) for the Foundation. - (iv) Rental fees of \$882,000 (2016: \$804,500) were paid by the Foundation to a company related to a family member of a director for three operation units and an office. - (v) Free-of-charge (2016: Nil) rental was granted to the Foundation by a company related to a family member of a director for an operation unit.
+- (i) The Foundation received donations of \$576,000 (2017: \$3,005,000) from certain directors of the Foundation and their related companies. - (ii) The Foundation paid a funder supported program activity service fee of \$Nil (2017: \$50,000) to a company related to a director of the Foundation. - (iii) A director of the Foundation paid office rental fees of \$Nil (2017: \$139,500) for the Foundation. - (iv) Rental fees of \$1,440,000 (2017: \$882,000) were paid by the Foundation to a company related to a family member of a director for three operation units and an office. - (v) Free-of-charge rental was granted to the Foundation by a company related to a family member of a director for an operation unit during the year ended 2018 and 2017.

-17 Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 March 2017
+Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 March 2018

-Up to the date of issue of these financial statements, the HKICPA has issued a few amendments and new standards which are not yet effective for the year ended 31 March 2017 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 March 2018 and which have not been adopted in these financial statements.
+These include the following which may be relevant to the Foundation.